JJGregory/PracticalMachineLearningAssignment/Assignment.md

 ---------------

 I selected which of the two models to use for predicting the test set outcomes by compaing the OOB accuracies of the two models.
+The OOB accuracies were calculated using the partitioned validation set.

     x2<-Validation_data[,1:53]
     y2<- Validation_data[,54]